Customer Login

 A shorter rear grip and longer fore grip are required for our centrepin rods as the reel sits lower on the handle.
 Centrepin reels are quite simple machines, but at the same time are very complex.
 They are simple in the fact there’s not really much to the reel component-wise compared to either a spinning reel or a baitcasting reel.

-Open a centrepin and there’s not too much to look.
+Open a centrepin and there’s not too much to look at.
 Open a baitcasting reel and hope no springs or screws come flying out at you.
 What can make centrepin reels complex is the very precise machining and manufacturing required to make a smooth-casting (no wobble) fishing reel.

 For us at Sea-Run, our top choices of higher end centrepins are the John Milner Kingfisher reels or the Islander Centrepin Reels.
 For the less costly option, the Okuma Centrepins have been awesome reels without a crazy price tag.